 The main responsibilities of the RMC are to recommend a robust risk management framework in terms of strategies, policies and risk tolerance, for the Board's approval as well as to provide an overall assessment on the adequacy of the Group and the Company's risk reporting infrastructure, which includes resources and support system, in promoting a pro-active risk management culture.

-The RMC comprises two (2) Independent Directors and one (1) Executive Director.
+The RMC comprises the following Independent Directors.
 Four (4) RMC meetings were held during the financial year with attendance of the RMC Members as follows:-